drougeau/AzFunctionPaymentProcessing/README.md

 ### Setup:
 - Clone the repository
+- Open the Project in Visual Studio 2017
 - Modify the following entries in each of the source files
   - <STORAGE_ACCOUNT_NAME>
   - <STORAGE_KEY>